sweattep/ancient_quotes/README.md

 >Neither consult with a woman touching her of whom she is jealous; neither with a coward in matters of war; nor with a merchant concerning exchange; nor with a buyer of selling; nor with an envious man of thankfulness; nor with an unmerciful man touching kindness; nor with the slothful for any work; nor with an hireling for a year of finishing work; nor with an idle servant of much business: hearken not unto these in any matter of counsel.

 >Formerly the master selected the slave; today the slave selects his master

+>My son, keep the flower of thine age sound; and give not thy strength to strangers.
+When thou hast gotten a fruitful possession through all the field, sow it with thine own seed, trusting in the goodness of thy stock.
+So thy race which thou leavest shall be magnified, having the confidence of their good descent.